Zehelein/pg-transactional-outbox/lib/README.md

 > once.
 Please define your own logic on how long the messages should stay in
 > this table.

+> **Please note:** This library offers to automatically delete outbox messages
+> from the outbox table.
+Keeping them for a while can be good to ensure that a
+> message is only generated once.
+But most often this is more of a concern on
+> the inbox side.
+Please configure your duration on how long the messages should
+> stay in this table.
+This can be seconds but also some minutes.
+You can define
+> different age thresholds for processed messages, abandoned ones, and a general
+> max age setting.
+To be safe you can add logic to not send messages anymore
+> that are older than these defined durations.

 ### Outbox Storage

 The outbox storage is used to store the message that should later be sent into